-Home » Manliness Traits
+Home » Headline, Manliness Traits

 The Effects Of Unemployment On Men And Their Manliness

-7 October 2008 1,285 views 12 Comments
+7 October 2008 40 Comments

-Art of Manliness wrote recently on Dealing With Unemployment Like a Man.
+Art of Manliness recently wrote on Dealing With Unemployment Like a Man.
 It’s a great site and a great post.
 Since I am in this situation at the moment, I thought it prudent to comment in my own way.

 If you choose to be unemployed, you may find this article not as relevant at the beginning.
 However, you will find it poignant at some point during your self-imposed sabbatical.
 This article is written for those of us that did not choose to be unemployed.
 It was out of our hands and now have to make the best of it.